 Referred to by her clients in Chambers USA Guide as a “Trial Wizard,” Lori has been lauded for “using creative approaches to explain to lay jurors complex evidence.”
 In addition to her vast trial experience, she has significant Daubert and scientific expertise with a number of her victories captured in published opinions.
 She has worked extensively on and lectured nationally regarding the use of technology in courtroom presentations of complex medical, scientific and other catastrophic injury cases.

 Lori is a high-energy, high-profile leader among trial attorneys, and an effective, passionate mentor.
-In an industry where two thirds of all attorneys in civil cases are men and only a quarter of women serve as lead or trial counsel, Lori stands out as a female leader and a champion of developing the next generation of attorneys, particularly diverse attorneys.
+In an industry where two thirds of attorneys in civil cases are men, and women represent only a quarter of lead or trial counsel, Lori stands out as a female leader and a champion of developing the next generation of attorneys, particularly diverse attorneys.
 She is widely regarded for her ability to build strong, diverse, trial-ready teams made up of not just lawyers but nurses, in-house graphics/demonstratives designers, technology consultants, paralegals and legal assistants, who are “all hands on deck” up to and through trial.

-Lori is one of two attorneys listed in The Legal 500 “Hall of Fame” for product liability litigation involving pharmaceutical and medical devices, and the only one who is also listed in the “Hall of Fame” for Leading Trial Lawyers.
-She was one of a very small group of attorneys selected nationally for inclusion in the 2010-2018 editions of Chambers USA Guide’s National Pharmaceutical Industry Products Liability Table.
-She is also listed in The Best Lawyers in America, Chambers USA Guide, Chambers Global Guide, Outstanding Lawyers in America, The International Who’s Who of Business Lawyers, The International Who’s Who of Life Science Lawyers, The International Who’s Who of Products Liability Defense Lawyers, Georgia Trend’s “Legal Elite,” and Georgia Super Lawyers magazine, including “Top 10 Georgia Super Lawyers” (2013-2019), “Top 100 Georgia Super Lawyers” (2005-2019) and “Top 50 Female Georgia Super Lawyers” (2005-2019).
+Lori is one of two attorneys listed in The Legal 500 “Hall of Fame” for product liability litigation involving pharmaceutical and medical devices, and she is one of a very small group of attorneys selected nationally for inclusion in the 2010-2022 editions of Chambers USA Guide’s National Pharmaceutical Industry Products Liability Table.
+Lori is also listed in The Best Lawyers in America, Chambers USA Guide, Chambers Global Guide, Outstanding Lawyers in America, The International Who’s Who of Business Lawyers, The International Who’s Who of Life Science Lawyers, The International Who’s Who of Products Liability Defense Lawyers, Georgia Trend’s “Legal Elite,” and Georgia Super Lawyers magazine, including “Top 10 Georgia Super Lawyers” (2013-2022), “Top 100 Georgia Super Lawyers” (2009-2022) and “Top 50 Female Georgia Super Lawyers” (2006-2022).